 Earn your master's in creative writing online at Southern New Hampshire University and learn to use the written word to effectively share your ideas.
 By studying literature and the way accomplished authors have perfected their art, you'll learn ways to improve your own craft.

-This specialized master's degree in English and creative writing will help you develop an ability to communicate well in any career path you choose to follow.
-Excelling in the business world, starting your novel or collection of poetry, or writing the screenplay you've dreamed of can all happen in this program.
+This specialized master's degree in English and creative writing will help you develop an ability to communicate well in any career path you choose to follow, including:

 In this online master's program, you’ll study many well-known, published authors and how their works can help you refine your own creative writing talents.
 At the end of the program, you'll either complete a creative thesis or submit a portfolio of creative writing along with a retrospective essay.